 There are some who theorize that most people have "people in their head" (e.g. Family Systems Theory), but that they are not necessarily experiencing distress or problems from the phenomenon.
-Being multiple may just be a range of potential human experiences that is much more common than people would like to think.
-We're told it's rare — but 1-3% is not really all that rare, is it?
+Being plural may just be a range of potential human experiences that is much more common than people would like to think.
+We're told DID is rare — but the generally agreed upon 1-3% of the population-at-large is not really all that rare, is it?

-So this is a little "experiment" to help you see whether you share even a hint of some experiences that people who are multiple have gone through.
-I'm not here to say if you have these experiences that you have DID, that's not the point.
-Often it mystifies "Singlets" (people with one person or identity in their head) how it is that there even can be multiples.
+So this is a little "thought experiment" to help you see whether you share even a hint of some experiences that people who are multiple have gone through.
+We're not here to say if you have these experiences that you have DID or are plural, a system, multiple, etc. That's not the point nor our place.
+Mainly it shows that the majority of people have already shared some hints of the experiences that plurals have because it often mystifies "singular folk" (people with one person or identity in their head) how it is that there even can be plurals.

-So, all you singlets out there: Do you want a little taste of what it's like to be multiple?
+So, all you singular folk out there: Do you want a little taste of what it's like to be plural?

 Part I: The Earworm